\"Writing.Com

 Needless to say, I am thinking about Moze again today.
 I have thought about her the entire month of February.
 Moze's birthday was on February 9; she would have been Ninty-six (96) years old, and I miss her.
 Oh well, Moze lived her life and lived it well.

 Thank God for making Moze a part of my life and for the opportunity to get to know the real Aunt Mozelle.
-Not the how she scared me stories or the other ones I have heard, but the real Aunt Mozelle stories that still thrill my heart to this very day.
+Not the stories about how she scared me, but stories I know and lived with the real Aunt Mozelle!
+Those stories that still thrill my heart to this very day.

 Rest well, Moze, until God says rise.
 I love you very much.